Mithras44/MyCondaTools/README.md

 You can change the variable to set which folder within the user directory you wish to export the conda yaml files into.

-You can also override the varialbe if running if using command line with `--export_folder=/folder/subfolder` argument.
+You can also override the variable if running if using command line with `--export_folder=/folder/subfolder` argument.

 ### use_date_folders

 You can set the boolean to True or False depending on if you want to export the conda yaml files into a sequential folders within today's date folder within the export_folder.
 This can be useful if you want to periodically run the script to create backups for conda environments.
-This means the export folder would be `/export_folder/{todays_date}/{sequential number}/` within the user directory.
+This means the export folder would be `/export_folder/{today's_date}/{sequential_number}/` within the user directory.

-You can also override the varialbe if running if using command line with `--use_date_folders=False` argument.
+You can also override the variable if running if using command line with `--use_date_folders=False` argument.